OsamaNagi/music-downloader/README.md

 # music-downloader
-A simple python program to download music from the YouTube
+A simple python program to download music from YouTube